spencer-shadley/completed-class/class-content/14-Full-Stack/01-Activities/10-Sequelize-Validations/README.md

 - INSTRUCTIONS:

-  1. Open the folder slacked out to you.
+  1. Open the directory slacked out to you.

   2. Run `npm install`.